1Password/electron-secure-defaults/README.md

 ### Further prevent new window creation

-The (recently deprecated) `new-window` event does not automatically prevent a new window from being opened by middle-clicking it.
-The app uses both `disableBlinkFeatures: "Auxclick"` and `setWindowOpenHandler` to prevent this.
+The (recently deprecated) `new-window` event does not always prevent windows from being opened.
+The app uses `disableBlinkFeatures: "Auxclick"` and the new `setWindowOpenHandler` to prevent further instances.

 Learn more: https://www.electronjs.org/docs/api/window-open.